-running Technique long distance – why it matter?
+running Technique long distance – why Does it matter?

 The best running technique for long distances is debatable, but I have somehow come up with the most useful tips for running long distances.
 These are usable even when you are using a treadmill.